Housing needs: Data Privacy Notice (Fair processing Notice)

 Information held by RBC may be shared with the following organisations pursuant to meeting its legal obligations to housing applicants and those who present as homeless or threatened with homelessness and to ensure that appropriate actions are taken and support services are offered where necessary:

-Data may be shared with the Ministry of Housing, Communities and Local Government (MHCLG) to enable the ministry to monitor the actions taken and the housing assistance provided by Reading Borough Council.
+Data may be shared with the Department for Levelling Up Housing and Communities (DLUHC) to enable the ministry to monitor the actions taken and the housing assistance provided by Reading Borough Council.

 In addition to the above, information may be shared internally for the better performance and efficiency of Council services.